CristianPerez06/a-calendar/README.md

 # a-calendar

-A ReactJS calendar built from scratch.

-**_This application was developed as part of a code challenge with a specific timeline, which means there are areas that can be further enhanced and improved._**
+A React-based calendar application with reminder functionality.
+Features include monthly calendar navigation, adding/editing reminders with custom times and colors, and a clean Bootstrap UI.
+Built with Redux for state management and includes comprehensive test coverage.

 ## Tech stack

-### Frontend

 - Javascript
 - ReactJS